GuptaVishu2002/DynamicEmbedding/README.md

 Once you have converted all the structure files in the Input-Property file `id_prop.csv` using the script file, use Roost [here](https://github.com/CompRhys/roost)  for model training.

 ## Using Pre-Trained Model
-All the trained models are available at [Zenodo](https://doi.org/10.5072/zenodo.1222572), and these models can be used to make predictions directly.
+Pre-trained models are available at [Zenodo](https://figshare.com/projects/ALIGNN_models/126478), and these models can be used to make extract dynamic embedding directly.

 To perform prediction using the original ALIGNN model, please refer to https://github.com/usnistgov/alignn